ceejbot/no-more-unicorns/slides.md

 # [fit] is what your
 # [fit] values are

 ^ How you talk tells me nothing but what you think you should be, or how you think you should look to other people.
-How you act tells me what you want.
+How you act tells me what you value, really and truly.

+---

+# [fit] RIP Mortimer Snerd
+# [fit] He only worked on
+# [fit] easy problems

+^ But it's hard!
+You tell me.
+I know!
+But nobody's going to give you credit for doing easy things.

+---

+# [fit] Do you truly value
+# [fit] diversity
+# [fit] in our profession?

+^ Look at what you've done.
+If you are a hiring manager, put your hand up.
+I'm talking to you now.

 ---